silviadebenedictis/silviadebenedictis.github.io/projects/trafficmap.md

 published: true
 labels:
   - Python
-summary: "I developed a program that creates a map with markers for all the traffic collisions from the input file"
+summary: "I developed a program that creates a map with markers for all the traffic collisions from the input file."
 ---

 Traffic Map is a program that asks the user for the name of a CSV file, name of the output file, and creates a map with markers for all the traffic collisions from the input file.
 It uses collision data collected and made publicly by a state, such as New York City Open Data.
 I worked on this individually as part of a CS class assignment and got to learn how to write programs that map GIS data using Turtles and Folium packages.